lukaswhite/geonames-php/docs/terminology.md

 > You'll find a [complete list here](http://www.geonames.org/export/codes.html)

-## Administrative Areas
+## Administrative Divisions

-A administrative area is some sort of geographical sub-division, typically political.
-Examples include counties, states, cantons, boroughs and so on.
-Since th eterminology can vary from country-to-country, their names are standardised somwhat with the user of the term "Administrative area".
+A administrative division is some sort of geographical sub-division, typically political.
+Examples include counties, states, cantons, boroughs, provinces, municipalities, districts, prefectures and many more.

+Since the terminology can vary so significantly from country-to-country, their names are standardised somewhat with the user of the term "Administrative area".

+?> The term administrative division is synonymous with

-There are a number of "levels" of administrative areas; the higher the number, the smaller it is in relation to its parent.
+There are a number of "levels" of administrative divisions; the higher the number, the smaller it is in relation to its parent.
 In other words an administrative area with a level of 1 might be broken up into multiple administrative areas with the level 2, which in turn might be brokwn up into several more at level 3.

 Take the example of the Borough of Barnet in Greater London, which in turn is in England; an administrative area of the country of the United Kingdom.